cherubrock-seb/PrMers/README.md

 This means:
   - The buffer product (`bufd`) is computed every B = 11673 iterations.
-  - A validation check will occur every B × √B iterations, i.e. every 108 × 11673 = 1,261,684 iterations.
+  - A validation check occurs every B × checkpasslevel = 1,261,684 iterations.
-  - Over the full run, 108 checks will be performed.
+  - This interval corresponds to ~3 minutes at your current iteration rate.

 ## ⚙️ Example Execution and Submission